iamgabeortiz/RepData_PeerAssessment1/PA1_template.md

 # Reproducible Research: Peer Assessment 1

 ## Assumptions
- - You have set your working directory to the coure project folder.
+ - You have set your working directory to the course project folder.
  - You did not move the activity.zip file from the folder root.
  - Calculate and report the mean and median (total number of (steps taken per day))
   - https://class.coursera.org/repdata-004/forum/thread?thread_id=25#comment-22